Angus MacDonald Welcomes Scottish Government’s ‘Ready for Winter?’ Campaign

-Welcoming the launch of the campaign, Angus MacDonald MSP also called for greater use of winter tyres and improved official advice or even legislation by the UK Government to make winter tyres compulsory from late November to early April.
-He has also called for car insurance companies to offer greater incentives to customers who use winter tyres.
+Welcoming the launch of the campaign, Angus MacDonald MSP also called for greater use of winter tyres and improved official advice or even a greater understanding by car insurance companies to offer greater incentives to customers who use winter tyres.

 A number of other EU countries have made the use of winter tyres a legal requirement and many offer specific winter recommendations.
 Angus MacDonald believes legislation, or at least official advice, is necessary to encourage drivers to ditch summer tyres during the winter period.

 Nearly half of all accident claims are made during the winter months.
 Motorists are unprepared for the wintry conditions when driving, and many are unaware that they can improve safety by switching to winter tyres.

 Last year at the start of the big freeze more than 3 million motorists in the UK had an accident and 45 per cent had two or more near misses according to a survey conducted by Continental Tyres.

 “There is a general acceptance that winter tyres are safer to use in the winter months, and if we are to experience colder Scandinavian-style winters, which may be the case this winter, then it will soon be the case that winter tyres are a necessity to help avoid the country virtually grinding to a halt every time there are significant falls of snow or below zero temperatures.

 “It is imperative that car insurance companies offer some kind of incentive, with reduced premiums for motorists who use winter tyres.
 There is also a need for more official advice in the Highway Code and other official publications highlighting the benefits of winter tyres.